Matthew Dunning KC

 Area of Expertise: Administrative/Public Sector, Bankruptcy and Liquidation, Banking and Finance, Commercial, Competition, Energy, Financial Services, Franchising, Insurance, Real Estate, Shareholder and Securities, Valuation

 LLB (Hons), BCL, FCIArb, FAMINZ

-Matthew is a barrister and Queen’s Counsel, with over 35 years experience in commercial litigation.
+Matthew is a barrister and King’s Counsel, with over 35 years experience in commercial litigation.
 He has represented many leading local and international businesses before New Zealand courts, regulatory bodies in the securities and anti-trust sectors and in arbitrations.
 One of his first cases was as junior counsel in 1986, for Mobil Oil with David Williams QC, in an ICSID arbitration against the New Zealand government.

 He has appeared in a number of domestic and international arbitrations since, the latter including for a US oil exploration company in respect of an issue over its oil rig in New Zealand waters and for Merial Ltd in a dispute over the sale of a business.
 Matthew was the litigation partner primarily responsible for running an arbitration over two years on behalf of a State Owned Enterprise, regarding management of New Zealand’s largest plantation forest.
 More latterly he has also been nominated as arbitrator in respect of a variety of disputes, including appointment to rent views, lease disputes and an international forex dispute.

 His specialist area of anti-trust law has seen him advise and represent clients in many investigations and proceedings by the Commerce Commission, and also in respect of many of the leading mergers and acquisitions in New Zealand.
 He has also more recently been instructed on behalf of the Commerce Commission.